 Your video is everything.
 It is what will get you into (or not get you into) The World Series of Comedy.
-Your video is reviewed by four different people on the WSOC staff.
-Some of us may know you and some of us will not – it’s set up this way to make it fair.
+Your video is viewed by four different people on the WSOC staff.
+Some of us may know you, and some of us will not – it’s set up this way to make it fair.
 This means we have nothing else to go by but your video.
 If we cannot see you or hear you, then your video is not going to get a good score.
 If you don’t get a good score, we are not by any means saying you are not funny; we’re saying your video didn’t showcase your talent the best it could have.

-I didn’t get picked for my satellite.
+I didn’t get picked for my Satellite.
 Can I give you another video for another Satellite or The Main Event?